Reggie Jackson: New York Yankees (1977–1981)

 The Yankees won the pennant in 1976 but were swept in the World Series by the Reds.
 A month later on November 29, they signed Jackson to a five-year contract totaling $2.96 million ($ in current dollar terms).
 The number 9 that he had worn in Oakland and Baltimore was already used by Yankees third baseman Graig Nettles; Jackson asked for number 42 in memory of Jackie Robinson, but that number was given to pitching coach Art Fowler before the start of the season.
 Noting that Hank Aaron, at the time the holder of the career record for the most home runs, had just retired, Jackson asked for and received number 44 as a tribute to Aaron.
-Jackson wore number 20 for one game during spring training as a tribute to the also recently retired Frank Robinson, then he switched to number 44.
+Jackson wore number 20 on the first day of 1977 spring training as a tribute to the also recently retired Frank Robinson, then he switched to his now famous number 44, a number Jackson would wear for the rest of his career.
+Coincidentally, all three numbers Jackson had either asked for or briefly worn before 44 would later be retired by the Yankees (9 for Roger Maris, 20 for Jorge Posada, and 42 for Mariano Rivera), with 42 also retired by the team through MLB in honor of Jackie Robinson.

 Jackson's first season with the Yankees in 1977 was a difficult one.
 Although team owner George Steinbrenner and several players, most notably catcher and team captain Thurman Munson and outfielder Lou Piniella, were excited about his arrival, the team's field manager Billy Martin was not.
 Martin had managed the Tigers in 1972, when Jackson's A's beat them in the playoffs.
 Jackson was once quoted as saying of Martin, "I hate him, but if I played for him, I'd probably love him."